mickeyeng/coronavirus-dashboard/readme.md

 ### **Description**

 A Covid-19 Coronavirus dashboard that displays daily data pulled from the [NOVELCovid Public API](https://disease.sh/docs/).
 Find the daily stats for worldwide data as well as searching by the specific country.
-The returned data is outputted in text, graphical and a Geolocatiton format.
+The returned data is outputted in text, graphical and Geolocatiton format.

 ### **Technologies**